softwareguru/beam-summit-website/data/faq.md

 ### Dates and location

-Beam Summit Berlin will take place on the 19-20th of June in [Kulturbrauerei,](https://goo.gl/maps/jnbe1NBmib12) Berlin.
+Beam Summit Berlin will take place on the 11-122th of September in [Flamingo Hotel](https://goo.gl/maps/H7w3DvekERSXZBvg8), Las Vegas.

 ### Stay Informed

 To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [Beam Summit website](https://beamsummit.org/), and follow us on [Twitter](https://twitter.com/beamsummit).
-You can also follow and join the social conversation about Beam Summit Berlin via the official hashtag #beamsummit.
+You can also follow and join the social conversation about Beam Summit North America via the official hashtag #beamsummit.
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats